When saliency goes off on a tangent: Interpreting Deep Neural Networks with nonlinear saliency maps: Methods

-Each image was classified by the DNN models.
+Instead of masking non-highlighted pixels, we subject them to a low-pass filter, effectively blurring the non-salient parts of the image.

+We then enhance the highlighted pixels in the direction of the gradient.
+By iteratively repeating this step, we are able to selectively amplify the features that are important to classifying the image into any chosen class.
+The corresponding saliency map is then obtained by masking any blurred pixels.

+Neither of those steps is sufficient in its own right; blurring pixels without gradient enhancement only increases the entropy of the image, effectively blurring the image to the extent that it can not be reliably classified as anything.
+Gradient enhancement without blurring, on the other hand, reaches the boundaries of the RGB box and stops there, without being able to add significantly to the classification.

 The nonlinear saliency maps corresponding to any class was calculated by: \begin{enumerate} \item selecting the appropriate column for the desired class from the Jacobian of the output vecor with respect to the input tensor \item for a given threshold, updating the image according to the logic

 \item obtaining the saliency map using the related logic

 \end{enumerate} Here, \texttt{sensitivity} refers to the relevant column of the Jacobian, \texttt{sensitivity\_norm} to its pixel-wise norm (Euclidean norm over the RGB channel direction), \texttt{blur\_below\_level} performs the low pass filtering on pixels where \texttt{sensitivity\_norm} falls below the selected level \texttt{L}, \texttt{mask\_below\_level} covers the same pixels in a background colour (in all our examples, white) and \texttt{littleH} is a small number controling the size of the optimization step.
 The clipping operation ensures that all RGB values remain within the RGB range.